roderrickcourtney/Post-Install-Configuration/README.md

 <img src="https://imgur.com/eBHmSbN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After logging into the OsTicket browser, make sure you are on the "admin panel" and not the "agent panel".
+Log into the OsTicket browser and make sure you are on the "admin panel" (reference picture # 1).
 Click "agents" then "roles".
 Next click "add new role" to create a "super admin" whom can do every task since he/she will have all permissions and access.
-This process wiil need to be repeated to perform the next two steps which are configuring the departments & teams(create "System Administrators department" & "level II Support team").
+This process will need to be repeated to perform the next two steps which are: configuring the departments & teams (create "System Administrators department" & "level II Support team").
 Please reference screenshots above.
 </p>
 <br />